- Enrollment Status

 - Master of Professional Studies in the field of political management

-- Master of Professional Studies in the field of political communication and governance (Offered only in Spanish)
+- Master of Professional Studies in the field of political management, global politics concentration

 - Master of Professional Studies in the field of strategic public relations